openspending/community.openspending.org/blog/_posts/2013-02-12-open-spending-in-morocco.md

 It was exciting to see that Transparency International Morocco have used the OpenSpending software for [a site on the Moroccan budget](http://floussna.ma/).
 They however encountered some challenges with the implementation, which the OpenSpending community will work with them to help resolve or mitigate these such as language.
+By the stage in the conference where the Moroccan OpenSpending instance was demonstrated, the audience had been subjected to about ten other countries' spending visualisations, so this presentation by Dr Nesh-Nash came across as just more of the same, which is an excellent situation to be in.
+The audience immediately took to noting that regional spending was arguably misallocated in his visualisation: this is great progress on the previous state of not having easy access to this information, and underlies the point that the raw data, and interpretations thereof, are linked but separable.

 [Samuel Lee from the World Bank demonstrated their new mobile app](http://openspending.org/blog/2013/01/29/worldbank-guest-post.html) and its Arabic language features, which was very well receieved from the participants.
 Ultimately it would be great if OpenSpending could have an Arabic translation; it's